-Autism Center - Intervention Minor Rotation: The Autism Center offers training in short-term caregiverfocused behavioral treatment for families of children with a diagnosis of Autism Spectrum Disorder (ASD) and concerns related to challenging behaviors through the Autism Center Behavior Consultation (ABC) Clinic.
-The population served within the ABC Clinic include children ages 6 years-of-age and under with a diagnosis of ASD and associated challenging behaviors.
+Autism Program - Intervention Minor Rotation: The Autism Program offers training in short-term caregiver- focused behavioral treatment for families of children with a diagnosis of Autism Spectrum Disorder (ASD) and concerns related to challenging behaviors.
+The population served includes children 6 years-of-age and under with a diagnosis of ASD and associated challenging behaviors.
 Challenging behaviors may include physical aggression, noncompliance, tantrums and other developmental concerns (e.g., sleep problems, toileting problems, mild behavioral feeding problems, and adaptive skill deficits).
 Goals of treatment include teaching caregivers the skills necessary to reduce challenging behaviors and to increase more adaptive behaviors.
-Through participation in this rotation, interns have the opportunity to 1) conduct brief diagnostic assessment of ASD and related concerns; 2) gain specialized skills in implementing the RUBI Parent Training Program as well as an adapted version of the Brief Behavioral Intervention program, which are both manualized, evidence-based intervention programs that emphasize caregiver training and live in-session coaching; 3) engage in peer consultation or supervision with other trainees through co-therapy and live consultation; and 4) shadow other psychologists and/or other specialties such as developmental pediatrics, pediatric neurology, and social work.
-The faculty supervisor for this minor clinical training experience is Rachel Fein, Ph.D., BCBA
+Through participation in this rotation, interns have the opportunity to 1) conduct brief diagnostic assessment of ASD and related concerns; 2) gain specialized skills in implementing the RUBI Parent Training Program as well as an adapted version of the Brief Behavioral Intervention program, which are both manualized, evidence-based intervention programs that emphasize caregiver training and live insession coaching; 3) engage in peer consultation or supervision with other trainees through cotherapy and live consultation; and 4) interact and consult with other specialties, including, faculty, staff and trainees from developmental pediatrics, psychiatry, neurology, and social work.
+The faculty supervisor for this minor clinical training experience is Madeline Racine, Ph.D.